 Safe Temperature Range

 Heat can become a problem if it is markedly elevated for a considerable period of time, which might be possible during a prolonged hot spell.
-The Angelfish, Guppies, Mollies, and Silver Shark, will have absolutely no problems with a current temp of 81.14 F/ 27.3 C. The Clown Loach enjoys water as warm as 86 F/ 30 C and is probably thanking the weather person for the lovely warm water.
+The Angelfish, Guppies, Mollies, and Silver Shark, will have absolutely no problems with a water temperature of 81 degrees Fahrenheit, or 27 degrees Celsius.
+The Clown Loach enjoys water as warm as 86 Fahrenheit and 30 degrees Celsius and is probably thanking the weather person for the lovely warm water.

-As long as the water temperature does not remain above 30 C (86 F) for weeks on end, you need not be concerned.
-However, as the temperature rises, the oxygen saturation in the water tends to fall.
-If you have a good filtration system, odds are you don't have a problem.
-Nevertheless, it won't hurt to increase the aeration to assure proper levels of oxygen.
+As long as the water temperature does not remain above 86 degrees Fahrenheit and 30 degrees Celsius for weeks on end, you need not be concerned.
+However, as the temperature rises, the dissolved oxygen in the water decreases.
+If you have a good filtration system, odds are you won't have a problem.
+Nevertheless, it won't hurt to increase the aeration to ensure proper levels of oxygen.
 You should also perform water changes more often, using water that is a degree or two cooler than the tank water.
 That will serve to keep the water temperature down and maintain adequate oxygen levels for your fish.

 Reducing Water Temperature

 In the event of a lengthy heatwave, you might have to take steps to cool the water.
-Here are some suggestions for keeping the water cool and ways to lower it's temperature if it goes to high.
+Here are some suggestions for keeping the water cool and ways to lower the temperature if it goes too high.

 - Keep the aquarium lights turned off.